nus-cs2103-AY2223S1/tp/README.md

 </div>

-Rapportbook aims to be the ideal client management application for new and tech-savy financial advisors.
+Rapportbook is the ideal client management application for new and tech-savy financial advisors.

 ## Promises